Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Optimal pooling structure

 When a loss $X_{i}$ has the same tail index as $X_{1}$, they are tail equivalent, which is the same as in Model 1, but may be different in scale, again captured by $\theta_{i}>0$.
 When a loss $X_{i}$ has a different tail index from $X_{1}$, by the assumption that $X_{1}$ has the heaviest tail, its tail index $\alpha_{i}$ is strictly larger than $\alpha _{1}$, and its scale parameter $\theta_{i}$ is still well-defined as $0$.

 The attachment point $d_{i}$ is assumed to be $\xi^{\alpha_{1}/\alpha_{i}}$ times the benchmark risk level $\mathrm{VaR}_{p}(X_{i})$, which takes the difference in heavy-tailedness into account.
 When $\alpha_{i}=\alpha_{1}$, it is reduced to $\xi$ as seen in Model 1.
-Again, we allow $\lambda_{i}$'s to be different for each loss and they will be optimally chosen for fixed levels of $\xi$ in order to achieve a Pareto optimal pool in Subsection \ref{optimal pool}.
+Again, we allow the limits, represented by $\lambda_{i}$'s, to be different for each loss and they will be optimally chosen for fixed levels of $\xi$ in order to achieve an asymptotically optimal pool in Subsection \ref{optimal pool}.

 Overall, when all tail indices in Model 2 are the same, Model 2 reduces to Model 1.
 Similarly to Lemma \ref{lem1}, we obtain the following useful relations for Model 2.

 \begin{lemma} Under Model 2, we have